eikehmueller/ma32070/lectures/Notes.md

 $$
 \text{dop}(\mathcal{Q}^{(\text{GL})}_{n_q}) = 2n_q-1
 $$
-While so far we have only considered inetgration over the interval $[-1,+1]$, it turns out that integration over more general domains and higher-dimensional can be reduced to this case.
+While so far we have only considered integration over the interval $[-1,+1]$, it turns out that integration over more general domains and higher-dimensional can be reduced to this case.

 ## Integration along a line
 Next, imagine that we want to integrate a function along a straight line $\mathcal{C}\subset \mathbb{R}^2$ connecting two points $a,b\in \mathbb{R}^2$.
 To achieve this, pick a parametrisation $\gamma: [-1,1] \rightarrow \mathbb{R}^2$ of this line with $\gamma(-1)=a$, $\gamma(1)=b$